-System Administration Guide: Advanced Administration is part of a set that covers a significant part of the SolarisTM system administration information.
+System Administration Guide: Advanced Administration is part of a set that covers a significant part of the Solaris[TM] system administration information.
 This guide includes information for both SPARC[®] and x86 systems.

-This book assumes that you have installed the SunOSTM 5.9 operating system.
+This book assumes that you have installed the SunOS[TM] 5.9 Operating System.
 It also assumes that you have set up any networking software that you plan to use.
-The SunOS 5.9 operating system is part of the Solaris 9 product family, which also includes many features, including the Solaris Common Desktop Environment (CDE).
-The SunOS 5.9 operating system is compliant with AT&T's System V, Release 4 operating system.
+The SunOS 5.9 Operating System is part of the Solaris 9 product family, which also includes many features, including the Solaris Common Desktop Environment (CDE).
+The SunOS 5.9 Operating System is compliant with AT&T's System V, Release 4 operating system.

-For the Solaris 9 release, new features that are interesting to system administrators are covered in sections called What's New in ...? in the appropriate chapters.
+For the Solaris 9 release, new features that are interesting to system administrators are covered in sections called What's New in ... ? in the appropriate chapters.

-Note - The Solaris operating environment runs on two types of hardware, or platforms-SPARC and x86.
-The Solaris operating environment runs on both 64-bit address spaces and 32-bit address spaces.
+Note - The Solaris Operating System runs on two types of hardware, or platforms-SPARC and x86.
+The Solaris Operating System runs on both 64-bit address spaces and 32-bit address spaces.
 The information in this document pertains to both platforms and address spaces unless called out in a special chapter, section, note, bullet, figure, table, example, or code example.